Top Carbon Monoxide Detector (for Emergencies)

-In the United States, around 50,000 people visit the emergency room each year because of carbon monoxide (CO) poisoning.
-An informal investigation by Chicago’s CBS Channel 2 suggests expired CO alarms are a key factor in hospitalizations.
-7 out of 9 units gathered from volunteers failed when exposed to lethal amounts of carbon monoxide; all were over 5 years old.
-In a larger study published by the American Journal of Public Health, 12 out of 30 alarm detectors collected from volunteers failed; all but 2 were over 5 years old.
-In both studies, several homes had been relying on CO alarms that were over 14 years old.
+Gas detection is a critical aspect of home safety, as evidenced by the alarming number of emergency room visits in the United States due to carbon monoxide (CO) poisoning.
+Studies suggest that expired CO alarms are a significant factor in these hospitalizations.
+An informal investigation by Chicago's CBS Channel 2 found that 7 out of 9 CO detectors gathered from volunteers failed when exposed to lethal amounts of carbon monoxide, with all being over 5 years old.
+Similarly, a larger study published by the American Journal of Public Health revealed that 12 out of 30 alarm detectors collected from volunteers failed, with all but 2 being over 5 years old.
+Shockingly, several homes were relying on CO alarms that were over 14 years old, highlighting the importance of regularly replacing gas detection devices to ensure proper functionality and protect against the potentially fatal consequences of CO poisoning.

 CO Concentration (ppm) |